Frequently Asked Questions

 What is Content Federation with GraphQL in Hygraph?

-Hygraph's federated architecture increases flexibility and agility by allowing each system to manage its own data and logic autonomously.
-This makes it easier to manage and update systems, add new systems, and maintain standards.
-It also improves security by reducing the attack surface and simplifies data management by providing a unified view of content from different systems.
+A federated architecture improves content management by decoupling data and systems, which increases flexibility and agility.
+Each system is responsible for its own data and logic, making it easier to manage, update, and add new systems.
+It also reduces the attack surface for security and simplifies data management by providing a unified view of content.
+Note: Federated architectures may require additional coordination between teams managing different systems.
 Source

-What is the importance of autonomy in a federated architecture?
+What are the main benefits of autonomy in a federated architecture?

 Features & Capabilities